 Spending Patterns can be thought of as the backward linkages or supply chain of the Industry.
 Spending Pattern Events are best used when modifications to an Industry’s Production Function are necessary that cannot be made with a standard Industry Event.
 When detailed information is known about the Industry’s spending, a Spending Pattern Event can be used and adjusted to reflect the specific purchases or ratios of purchases.
-Spending Patterns include all Intermediate Expenditures for a given Industry.
+Spending Patterns include all Intermediate Inputs for a given Industry.

 One size may fit most, but maybe not all.
 While the Spending Patterns represent the average buying pattern and ratios of all firms in that Industry, it may not match the expenditure pattern of your firm.
 For example, if you are working with an organic farmer, you might note that there are no Sectors for organic farming.
 As a result your Indirect Effects include a large quantity of pesticides and herbicides that just aren’t appropriate.
 You can use the Industry Spending Pattern to adjust the purchases of your firm with your detailed knowledge of their spending.